-An employer must take care not to violate the Americans with Disabilities Act (ADA) or equivalent state law when dealing with an employee with a mental disability.
-While employers do not need to allow violent behavior, for example, they do need to understand whether and how the ADA affects the situation.
-Before firing an employee due to behavior resulting from a psychological disorder, employers should first look at ADA guidance and see what they can or cannot do.
+For example, an employer must take care not to violate the Americans with Disabilities Act (ADA) or equivalent state law when dealing with an employee with a mental health issue.
+While employers do not need to allow violent behavior, they do need to understand whether and how the ADA affects the situation.
+Before terminating an employee due to behavior resulting from a mental health disorder, employers should first look at ADA guidance and see what they can or cannot do.

 Trends: Depression and suicide have historically been significantly higher around the holidays.
-To help counteract this, employers may want to send information about their EAP around this time of year.
+To help employees that may be suffering during this time, employers may want to send around information about their EAPs.
+Employees should also encourage employees to take advantage of all the resources and benefits in its catalog by using a wide range of forums to deliver engaging benefit messages.

 Author: Melissa Gonzalez Boyce, JD, Legal Editor